thestinger/termite/README.rst

 With the scrollback search/completion widget open, up/down (or tab/shift-tab)
 cycle through completions, escape closes the widget and enter accepts the input.

+After hints mode is activated, as single number or a comma separated list of hint numbers can be entered, which will be opened in the browser.